oslokommune/okctl/docs/post-mortems/0002-terminating-nodes.md

 ## Supporting information and documentation

-* For new applications made with `okctl apply applications`, resource quotas are set by default.
+* For new applications made with `okctl apply application`, resource quotas are set by default.
 However, in theory, if somebody spins up lots of pods wihout resource quotas, this could happen again.
 * A final thought: This is what can happen when we're establishing a culture of "you own it, you run it", where people run their own infrastructure.
 Also, most of our teams have more experience with developement than operations.
 We're in the start of this